chamburr/modmail/web/content/privacy.md

 # Sharing Your Information

-We share your information with third parties to help us use your information, as described above.
-We also use Google Analytics to help us understand how our customers use our website.
-You can read more about how Google uses your information here: https://www.google.com/intl/en/policies/privacy/.
-You can also opt-out of Google Analytics here: https://tools.google.com/dlpage/gaoptout.

-Finally, we may also share your information to comply with applicable laws and regulations, to respond to a subpoena, search warrant or other lawful request for information we receive, or to otherwise protect our rights.
+We may share your information to comply with applicable laws and regulations, to respond to a subpoena, search warrant or other lawful request for information we receive, or to otherwise protect our rights.

 # Your Rights